 Why is it important to achieve normal fetal growth rates?
-Clearly because inadequate growth, or growth faltering, is directly associated with an increased incidence of many morbidities, whether these are chronic neurodevelopmental and cognitive disorders later in life, such as school difficulties with cerebral palsy or acute disorders in late-onset the NICU, sepsis, NEC, and bronchopulmonary dysplasia.
-All are significantly and to a really large extent-increased in infants that are experiencing growth faltering.
+Clearly because inadequate growth, or growth faltering, is directly associated with an increased incidence of many morbidities, whether these are chronic neurodevelopmental and cognitive disorders later in life, such as school difficulties with cerebral palsy or acute disorders in the NICU, late-onset sepsis, NEC, and bronchopulmonary dysplasia.
+All are significantly-and to a really large extent-increased in infants that are experiencing growth faltering.